dmlc/gluon-nlp/scripts/bert/index.rst

 Once the model is exported, you can import the model by setting --only_infer, and specifying the path to your model with --exported_model followed by the prefix name of the symbol.json/param files.

 The batch size can be specified via --test_batch_size option, and accuracy can be checked setting --check_accuracy.

 When using GPU and data type FP16 (--dtype float16), we recommend to use MXNET_FC_TRUE_FP16=1 for boosting performance.
+Moreover, you can use a custom graph pass for BERT, via --custom_pass [custom_pass_file], to improve the performance on GPU.
+To generate the pass you can run setup.py within the BERT scripts directory.
+These GPU optimizations require MXNet version 1.7 or higher.

 BERT for Sentence or Tokens Embedding